-- If you are watching your pennies or saving room for dinner, Five Guys Burgers (on Bay Street near Ellis Square) is a good option.
-Both their burgers and their hot dogs (Hebrew National brand) are prepared to order, and you can even get them served without a bun.
-But if you're counting calories beware: One order of their fresh-cut French fries is enough for two people.
+- If you're watching your pennies or saving room for dinner, Five Guys Burgers (on Bay Street near Ellis Square) is a good option.
+Both their burgers and hot dogs (Hebrew National brand) are prepared to order, and you can even get them served without a bun.
+Beware if you're counting calories, though: One order of their fresh-cut French fries is enough for two people.

 - If you want to eat at The Lady and Sons but forgot to make reservations, take the Paula Deen trolley tour.
 It includes VIP seating at the restaurant.

-Lunch had refreshed us and we were ready to tackle the rest of the city, so off we went to Ellis Square.
-It marks one end of an area known as City Market.
+Rested and refreshed, we were ready to tackle the rest of the city.
+Ellis Square marks one end of an area known as City Market.
 This has been an area for public marketing since 1755.
 The beautiful market building once located here was demolished in the 1950s so that they could build a parking garage on the site.

-Between Ellis and Franklin Squares is a pedestrian shopping area known as City Market.
+Tucked between Ellis and Franklin Squares, you'll find a pedestrian shopping area known as City Market.
 Expect live music, boutiques, art galleries, sweet shops, bars and restaurants to vie for your attention.